AMSP-04/NETN-CBRN/NETN-CBRN.md

 ### CBRN_FacilityUpdate

-The CBRN_FacilityUpdate interaction is a base interaction that allows entities to be instructed to enter or leave a CBRN facility, it is not possible to publish or subscribe to this interaction.
+The CBRN_FacilityUpdate interaction is a base interaction that allows entities to be instructed to enter or leave a CBRN facility; it is not possible to publish or subscribe to this interaction.

 ### COLPROUpdate